hemilabs/actions/docs/security.md

   secrets if specific jobs do not require them.
 Repository-level secrets or environment secrets can be created to further limit access to the secrets, which can then have a lower scope.

-- **Rotate secrets regularly** - Secrets should be rotated periodically to reduce their lifetime and the potential risk of a compromised secret being used.

 - **Mask secrets** - Ensure secrets are never logged or exposed during workflow executions.
 GitHub automatically masks secrets, however they should still never be printed or written to files.